Outbound sales: definition, process and strategies

 Done well, outbound sales can generate some serious revenue.
 But only with the right strategy.

-Right off the bat, an outbound sales representative’s role isn’t made easy.
+An outbound sales representative’s role isn’t easy right off the bat.
 You’re contacting and attempting to build some sort of relationship with a total stranger.

-People naturally dislike receiving unsolicited phone calls, emails, and messages particularly when it interrupts their flow at work.
-Sales today needs to be all about value-based selling.
+People naturally dislike receiving unsolicited phone calls, emails, and messages, particularly when they interrupt their workflow.
+Sales today need to be all about value-based selling.

 Building a great outbound sales strategy requires: